octoxalis/progressiVecontent/README.md

 # progressiVecontent

-Innovative website architecture for partitioned content
+A unique and innovative architecture for content-first website driven by Machine Learning